-But Alabama Cookies are different, as I found out today.
-Alabama cookies call for less flour, more egg and a lot more oats.
-The resulting texture is crispy-edged and chewy with a lot of little air pockets.
-They also have a deep rich flavor from the toasted nuts and coconut (which I toasted as well).
+Alabama cookies call for a little less flour, more egg and a lot more oats.
+The resulting texture is crispy-edged and chewy with little air pockets.
+They also have a deep rich flavor from the toasted nuts and coconut.

 1 teaspoon vanilla

 1-½ cups unbleached all purpose flour (200 grams)

 2 cups chopped pecans, toast before chopping

 Beat the shortening and butter together until creamy.
 Add both sugars and vanilla continue beating until light and fluffy.
 Add eggs and beat just until blended.

 Combine flour, salt, and baking soda.
 By hand or using lowest speed of mixer, add to the butter mixture.
 Stir in the oats, nuts, Rice Krispies, toasted coconut and dark chocolate chips.